paritytech/metrics/README.md

 - `repo`: Name of the repository to crawl.
   - **Optional**.
   - Default to the repository's name where this action is running.
+- `author`: Username of the account to obtain metrics
+  - **Optional**: Setting this will only get the user's metrics and not the repository's.

 #### Outputs